EXCLUSIVE-China seeks Pacific islands policing, security cooperation - document

 By Kirsty Needham

-SYDNEY, May 25 (Reuters) - China will seek a region-wide deal with almost a dozen Pacific islands covering policing, security and data communications cooperation when Foreign Minister Wang Yi hosts a meeting in Fiji next week, documents seen by Reuters show.
+SYDNEY, May 25 (Reuters) - China will seek a region-wide deal with almost a dozen Pacific island countries covering policing, security and data communication cooperation when Foreign Minister Wang Yi hosts a meeting in Fiji next week, documents seen by Reuters show.

-A draft communique and five-year action plan sent by Beijing to 10 Pacific islands ahead of a foreign ministers meeting on May 30 has prompted pushback from at least one of the invited nations, which says it showed China's intent to control the region and "threatens regional stability".
+A draft communique and five-year action plan sent by China to 10 Pacific islands ahead of a meeting of foreign ministers on May 30 has prompted opposition from at least one of the invited nations, which says it showed China's intent to control the region and "threatens regional stability".

-In a letter to 21 Pacific leaders seen by Reuters, Federated States of Micronesia president David Panuelo said his nation would argue the "pre-determined joint communique" should be rejected, because he fears it could spark a new "Cold War" between China and the West.
+In a letter to 21 Pacific leaders seen by Reuters, the president of the Federated States of Micronesia (FSM), David Panuelo, said his country would argue the "pre-determined joint communique" should be rejected, because he feared it could spark a new "Cold War" between China and the West.

-Wang will visit eight Pacific island nations that China holds diplomatic ties with between May 26 and June 4.
+Wang will visit eight Pacific island nations that China has diplomatic ties with between May 26 and June 4.

-Beijing rejects this, saying the pact is focused on domestic policing and criticism by western countries was interfering in the Solomon Island's sovereign decision-making.
+China rejects this, saying the pact is focused on domestic policing and criticism by Western countries was interference in the Solomon Island's sovereign decision-making.

-China's foreign ministry did not immediately respond to a request for comment about the document, reported here for the first time.
+Asked to respond to the letter, reported here for the first time, China's foreign ministry spokesman Wang Wenbin told a regular media briefing in Beijing that he was unaware of it, adding that China and South Pacific countries "are good friends and partners in mutual respect, equality and mutual benefit and common development".

+"I do not agree at all with the argument that cooperation between China and the South Pacific island countries will trigger a new Cold War," he said.

+Wang's visit would "consolidate mutual political trust, expand practical cooperation, deepen people-to-people ties and jointly build a closer community of destiny among China's Pacific island countries".

-The FSM government, which has a defence agreement with the United States as well as an economic cooperation agreement with China, declined to comment on the letter to Reuters.
+The FSM government, which has a defence agreement with the United States as well as an economic cooperation agreement with China, declined to comment to Reuters on the letter.

 NEW VISION

-A region-wide agreement covering security and trade between China and Pacific islands would represent a shift in Beijing's focus from bilateral relationships to dealing with the Pacific on a multilateral basis, and would likely increase concerns by Washington and its allies.
+A region-wide agreement covering security and trade between China and Pacific islands would represent a shift in Beijing's focus from bilateral relations to dealing with the Pacific on a multilateral basis, and would likely increase the concern of Washington and its allies.

-The China-Pacific Island Countries Common Development Vision draft document, as well as a five-year action plan, has been circulated by Beijing ahead of the meeting in Fiji.
+China circulated the China-Pacific Island Countries Common Development Vision draft document, as well as a five-year action plan, ahead of the meeting in Fiji.

 It states China and the Pacific islands will "strengthen exchanges and cooperation in the fields of traditional and non traditional security".

-"China will hold intermediate and high-level police training for Pacific Island Countries through bilateral and multilateral means," the document seen by Reuters says.
+"China will hold intermediate and high-level police training for Pacific Island Countries through bilateral and multilateral means," the document says.

-The action plan outlines a ministerial dialogue on law enforcement capacity and police cooperation to be held in 2022, and China providing forensic police laboratories.
+The action plan outlines a ministerial dialogue on law enforcement capacity and police cooperation in 2022, and China providing forensic laboratories.

-The draft communique also pledges cooperation on data networks, cyber security, smart customs systems, and for Pacific islands to "take a balanced approach to technological progress, economic development and protection of national security".
+The draft communique also pledges cooperation on data networks, cyber security, smart customs systems, and for Pacific islands to "take a balanced approach" on technological progress, economic development and national security.

-Chinese telecommunications firm Huawei, which is barred from 5G networks run by several U.S allies, has been repeatedly thwarted in attempts to build submarine cables or run mobile networks in the Pacific islands by Australia and United States offering rival bids for the sensitive infrastructure, citing national security concerns.
+Chinese telecommunications firm Huawei, which is barred from 5G networks run by several U.S allies, has been repeatedly thwarted in attempts to build submarine cables or run mobile networks in the Pacific by Australia and the United States, which have offered rival bids for the sensitive infrastructure, citing national security.

 The communique also proposes a China-Pacific Islands Free Trade Area, and support for action on climate change and health.

-In his letter to other leaders, Panuelo says the communique would shift Pacific islands who hold diplomatic relations with China "very close into Beijing's orbit, intrinsically tying the whole of our economies and societies to them".
+In his letter to other leaders, Panuelo said the communique would draw Pacific islands that have diplomatic relations with China "very close into Beijing's orbit, intrinsically tying the whole of our economies and societies to them".

-Panuelo highlighted the risk of Pacific islands being caught in geopolitical conflict as tensions rise between the United States and China over Taiwan.
+Panuelo highlighted the risk of being caught in conflict as tensions rise between the United States and China over Taiwan.

 "The practical impacts, however, of Chinese control over our communications infrastructure, our ocean territory and the resources within them, and our security space, aside from impacts on our sovereignty, is that it increases the chances of China getting into conflict with Australia, Japan, the United States and New Zealand," he said.